Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We read of that in Matthew 25:41-46 where Jesus says, “Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me no food, I was thirsty and you gave me no drink, I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me.’

-"Then they also will answer, saying, ‘Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?’
+Then they also will answer, saying, ‘Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?’
 Then he will answer them, saying, ‘Truly, I say to you, as you did not do it to one of the least of these, you did not do it to me.’
 And these will go away into eternal punishment, but the righteous into eternal life.”

 Part of the agony of judgment in the eternity of hell will be the knowledge that the glory of heaven would have been theirs had they believed.
-It will include the full knowledge of Romans 1:20, that since the creation of the world his invisible attributes, his eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
+It will include the full knowledge of Romans 1:20, that “Since the creation of the world his (God’s) invisible attributes, his eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.

-And the reason why judgment is certain, is that God is true to His warnings of judgment just as he is faithful in fulfilling his promises to save.
-The fulfillment of the warning given in verse 2, “You will see it with your own eyes, but you will not eat any of it!” is fulfilled in verse 20: "And that is exactly what happened to him, for the people trampled him and the gateway, and he died."
+And the reason why judgment is certain is that God is true to his warnings of judgment just as he is faithful in fulfilling his promises to save.
+The fulfillment of the warning given in verse 2, “You will see it with your own eyes, but you will not eat any of it!” is fulfilled in verse 20: “And that is exactly what happened to him, for the people trampled him and the gateway, and he died.”

 God is true to his promises of salvation.
 Just as he had compassion on the starving people in Samaria, so he has compassion on all who turn to him in repentance and faith.
 But God, being just and righteous, must also be true to his warnings of judgment.